beaverbuilder/documentation/bb-ai/design-foundations/design-systems.md

 Deleting a design system removes its tokens, shared assets, fonts, and guidance, and cannot be undone.

 A design system can only be deleted while nothing uses it, so reassign or delete its pages, posts, and templates first.
+The Design Systems page's Used By list has a [Move to Trash action](../configuration/design-systems.md#item-actions) for clearing out content you no longer need.
 Delete from the [Design Systems page](../configuration/design-systems.md#more-actions).